An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Model comparison and hypothesis testing

-A widely accepted guiding principle in statistical model-building is {\bf parameter parsimony}.
+A widely accepted guiding principle in statistical model-building is \textbf{parameter parsimony}.
 This is motivated by a particular view that dates back to the Middle Ages and proved highly influential in the history of Science.
-It was voiced by the English Franciscan friar, scholastic philosopher and theologian \href{http://www-history.mcs.st-and.ac.uk/Biographies/Ockham.html}{William of Ockham (1288--1348)}, who asserted: \begin{quotation} ``Frustra fit per plura, quod potest fieri per pauciora.''\footnote{English translation: ``It is vain to do with more, what can be done with less.''
-See URL (cited on August 17, 2018): \href{http://www-history.mcs.st-and.ac.uk/Quotations/Ockham.html}{www-history.mcs.st-and.ac.uk/Quotations/Ockham.html}, and Sivia and Skilling (2006)~\ct[p~81]{sivski2006}.} \end{quotation} In the various scientific communities of these modern days, this heuristic principle is known as {\bf Ockham's razor}, and it is often used as a justification for preferring one specific model as representing a proposed {\bf theoretical framework} in place of an available competing model of comparable performance properties which, however, contains a larger number of model parameters.
+It was voiced by the English Franciscan friar, scholastic philosopher and theologian \href{https://mathshistory.st-andrews.ac.uk/Biographies/Ockham/}{William of Ockham (1288--1348)}, who asserted: \begin{quotation} ``Frustra fit per plura, quod potest fieri per pauciora.''\footnote{English translation: ``It is vain to do with more, what can be done with less.''
+See URL (cited on August 17, 2022): \href{https://mathshistory.st-andrews.ac.uk/Biographies/Ockham/quotations/}{mathshistory.st-andrews.ac.uk/Biographies/Ockham/quotations/}, and Sivia and Skilling (2006)~\ct[p~81]{sivski2006}.} \end{quotation} In the various scientific communities of these modern days, this heuristic principle is known as \textbf{Ockham's razor}, and it is often used as a justification for preferring one specific \textbf{statistical model} as representing a proposed \textbf{theoretical framework} in place of a competing \textbf{statistical model} of comparable performance properties which, however, contains a larger number of \textbf{model parameters}.